raghav-nayak/golang_advanced/notes/concurrency/concurrencyPatterns.md

 }
 ```

-Now you will only 10 random ints.
+Now you will get 10 random integer numbers only.